jacobbednarz/Zeavo-Framework/README.md

 ### Overview
-This framework is written for those who write applications and need a framework that is modular, PHP5 based, adhears to the MVC pattern and has a focus on performance.
+This framework is written for those who write applications and need a framework that is modular, PHP5 based, adheres to the MVC pattern and has a focus on performance.
 Zeavo Framework is intended to have a low learning curve and be packed full of features all backed up with rock solid security.